-Chris Zook is a director at Bain & Company.
-Chris is co-head of the Global Strategy practice and is a former member of Bain’s management committee and investment committee.
-During his more than 25 years at Bain, Chris has specialized in companies whose primary strategic concern is the search for new sources of profitable growth.
-He has worked in a range of industries including information, healthcare, computers and venture capital.
+Chris Zook is a partner in Bain & Company's Amsterdam office.
+He has been co-head of the Global Strategy practice for the past 15 years.
+During his more than 25 years at Bain, Chris has specialized in helping companies find new sources of profitable growth.

 These “growth trilogy” books have received widespread critical support.
 Beyond the Core was recognized by The Economist as one of the top five business and economic books in the year it was published.
 Unstoppable was identified by The Financial Times as one of the notable business books of the year.
 Based on his work on how companies grow, Chris was recently included by the Times of London in its biannual list of the 50 Most Influential Global Business Thinkers.

 Chris’s other Harvard Business Review credits include, "How to find your next core business," "Open-market innovation" and "How to think strategically in a recession."
-He has also been published in The Wall Street Journal, The Financial Times, The New York Times, Fortune, Forbes, and BusinessWeek.
-He's been a featured guest on NPR, CNBC, and Bloomberg TV and is a frequent speaker at business forums, such as the World Economic Forum at Davos, and appears regularly on television and radio.
+He has also been published in The Wall Street Journal, The Financial Times, The New York Times, Fortune, Forbes and BusinessWeek.